Deploying BloodHound Community Edition for Pentesters

 By default, there will be one user, Admin with the email [email protected].
 If you want to modify this, you can select the “hamburger” menu and select “Update User”.

-Back to the web application, selecting “Create User” will open a new dialogue box:
+Selecting “Create User” will open a new dialogue box:

 In here, we can assign one of four roles, Read Only, Upload Only, User and Administrator.
 Note that currently the User role does not have permission to upload files.
 This may be a misconfiguration, so for the time being, I would recommend having a dedicated user account to upload files as Administrator is very broad permission wise.
 For a single user deployment, Administrator should be fine, if you’re working in a team, I would opt for a dedicated File Upload role.
 This process can be repeated for each member of the team.